 Born and raised in southern California, Erica is a graduate of UC San Diego and Loyola Law School.
 Before becoming Executive Director of TaiwaneseAmerican.org, Erica served as Public Relations Director for two years.
 In college, Erica was Vice President of TASA and directed the first ITASA West Coast Conference ever held at UCSD.
 She was also a Formosa Foundation Ambassador and has mentored high school and college students through TAF and TACL.
 In her free time, Erica likes hiking, eating at hole-in-the-wall restaurants, traveling, and watching NBA basketball (go Lakers!)

 Nicholas (Nick) Huang is an Indianapolis attorney who graduated from the University of Michigan with a BA degree in Economics.
 Thereafter, he obtained his Juris Doctorate from Valparaiso University School of Law.
-He has a broad range of experience in business and corporate transactions, real estate, employment, personal injury, estate planning and administration, criminal defense, and family law.
-Nick provides negotiation and litigation representation at the federal and state level, and counsels and advises on corporate governance concerns, director and officer responsibilities, tax liability, and general business planning.
+Nick has a broad range of experience in international and domestic business and corporate transactions and litigation, real estate, homeowner’s association and property management, trust and estate planning and administration, and guardianships.
+He provides negotiation and litigation representation at the federal and state level.

 Grace studied Industrial Engineering at Georgia Institute of Technology and is currently a Manager of Supply Chain Strategy at Modalgistics.
 She has been involved in the Taiwanese community for as long as she can remember.
 In middle school and high school, she was highly active in the Atlanta Taiwanese community and also attended Taiwanese American Foundation’s annual summer camp.
 At Georgia Tech, she was an officer of Taiwanese American Student Association.
 After college, she returned to TAF to serve as a counselor for the Juniors Program, was an intern for TaiwaneseAmerican.org, and currently serves on the board for the Taiwanese American Professionals Atlanta Chapter.
 In her spare time, she likes to travel the world, eat delicious food, and dream about her next adventure.